perrusylph/origin/6-Main Notes/Chapter 1. Introduction.md

 ### Algebra
 There is talk about Lie groups that are groups with a compatible manifold structure.
 The topological structure of a Lie group and its algebraic structure are deeply connected.

+### Complex Analysis
+The study of Riemann surfaces (2-dimensional manifolds that arise due to holomorphic functions).

+### Algebraic geometry
+The study of topological and geometric properties of algebraic varieties.

+### Computer graphics
+Splines, analysis of tangent plane, coordinate charts, parametrizations, triangulations, etc.

+### Classical mechanics
+Classical mechanics can be seen as the study of ordinary differential equations on manifolds (smooth dynamical systems).

+### General relativity
+Einstein said that the universe can be modelled by a 4-dimensional manifold that has a certain geometric structure called Lorentz metric.
+There is, under certain assumptions, a critical value for the average density of matter and energy in the universe: if we are above it we get big crunch, if we are below it we get an infinitely expandable universe.
+We do not yet know the situation.

+### String theory

+Particles are seen as 1-dimensional manifolds.
+The consist string theories if the cross-section of the curled-up dimensions is a Calabi-Yau manifold.

+>Another role that manifolds play in string theory is in describing the history of an elementary particle.
+As a string moves through spacetime, it traces out a 2- dimensional manifold called its world sheet.
+Physical phenomena arise from the interactions among these different topological and geometric structures: the world sheet, the 6- or 7-dimensional cross-section, and the macroscopic 4-dimensional spacetime that we see.